 I like to make my pork pellets outdoors and on my grill, but you can easily make pellets on electric and gas stove (in a frying pan).
 You'll also need a knife, a big spoon, or better yet, a pizza cutter.
 But let's go step by step, and you'll see just how simple it is to make homemade pellets.

-How To Make Pork Pellets - Step By Step Instructions
+How To Make Pork Pellets - Cooking Instructions

-Remember, patience is the critical factor in making homemade pork rind pellets.
+Remember, patience is the critical factor in making homemade pork cracklings or pork rind pellets.
 Also, know that the ingredients I mentioned aren't strict, which means that you can adjust the quantity of skin and seasoning according to your liking.

 Step #1: Preparing The Skin

 Once you have the pig skin, make sure that you rinse it with water, and that you cut it depending on the amount of pork rind pellets you want to make.

 For the time being, don't cut it into tiny pieces and instead cut the skin so that the pieces fit your pot.
 If you have a large cooking pot (or a grill disc), you can cut the skin into larger pieces.

 Put the skin in the pot and then pour the water, making sure that the water is covering every bit of pigskin.
 Crank up the power and wait for the water to boil.
 Once the water boils, lower the heat and let the skin boil for about 2-3 hours, depending on its age (older skin takes longer to cook.)